v-alan-m/data_science_and_machine_learning/README.md

-# Data Science and machine Learning
+# Data Science and Machine Learning
 Using python for data science and machine learning

 ## Creating Conda virtual environments